Shingles, also known as herpes zoster, is an infection caused by the varicella-zoster virus, the same virus that causes chickenpox.

 Acupuncture is generally considered safe and has few, if any, side effects.

-If you think you have shingles, see your doctor as soon as possible.
-This increases the effectiveness of any treatment your doctor will prescribe for you.
-The treatment doesn’t cure shingles.
-It’s meant to help you manage the pain.
+If you have shingles, it’s best to see a doctor as soon as possible.
+This increases the effectiveness of any treatment the doctor can prescribe.
+They may recommend an antiviral medication to help prevent the virus from replicating, which may help you recover faster.

 Besides acupuncture, you can use other methods to manage your pain.
 These include: